devferx/teslo-shop/README.md

 3. Run `npm install` to install the dependencies
 4. Run `docker-compose up` to start the database
 5. Run `npx prisma migrate dev` to apply the migrations
+6. Execute seed data by running `npm run seed`
-6. Run `npm run dev` to start the server
+7. Run `npm run dev` to start the server